 ISAs first became available on 6th April 1999.
 PEPs in existence at 5 April 2008 were reclassified as Stocks and Shares ISAs.
 'Mini', 'Maxi' and 'TESSA only' terminology was removed at 6 April 2008.

-There are two types of ISA: a stocks and shares ISA, an innovative finance ISA and a lifetime ISA.
+There are four types of ISA: a cash ISA, a stocks and shares ISA, an innovative finance ISA and a lifetime ISA.
 Intelligent Finance offers a cash ISA.
-From April 6th 2015, each eligible client has a total ISA allowance of £15,240 for tax year 2015/2016.
+From April 6th 2017, each eligible client has a total ISA allowance of £20,000 for tax year 2017/2018.
 If you save in an Intelligent Finance Cash ISA, you can not subscribe to any other cash ISA in the same tax year but you can subscribe to a stocks and shares ISA, an innovative finance ISA or a lifetime ISA.
-If you subscribe to ISAs held with different ISA managers you are responsible for ensuring that you do not subscribe to a disallowed combination of ISAs, and that you do not exceed the overall annual ISA investment allowance of £15,240 for tax year 2015/2016.
+If you subscribe to ISAs held with different ISA managers you are responsible for ensuring that you do not subscribe to a disallowed combination of ISAs, and that you do not exceed the overall annual ISA investment allowance of £20,000 for tax year 2017/2018.

 You can transfer some or all of the money saved in previous tax years from one ISA to another, without affecting your annual ISA allowance.
 You can also transfer money which has been saved in the current tax year in an ISA, but if you do this you must transfer the whole amount saved during the current tax year.
 Once that money is transferred it is treated as if it had been invested directly into that ISA, which means you can use any remaining balance of your annual ISA allowance in the tax year.
 The value of investments in a stocks and shares ISA may go down as well as up, and you may get back less than you originally deposited.
 Please note your ISA provider may apply charges.

 You do not pay any personal tax on any of the income you receive from ISA savings and investments nor do you pay any tax on capital gains arising on ISA investments.